 I feel as if it should be unnecessary to say, but writers are people, too!
 Many people seem to feel writers lead double lives.
 One life is “real” and the other is some surreal alternate existence in which we can make ourselves seem infinitely more interesting.
 Sure, some writers use pen names and sometimes create alter-egos they use to build their personal brands.
 Artists have been doing this for centuries, and writing is most certainly an art.

-Oftentimes, especially in the exploding world of writing for the web and blogging, are often seen as a “get rich quick” appeal.
+Oftentimes, especially in the ever-expanding world of blogging, writing content online is often seen as something with “get rich quick” appeal.
 But, for most of us dedicated to the writing craft, that’s not the case.
-For most writers, web writing is a creative outlet and often a necessary stress reliever.
+For most writers, blogging is a creative outlet and often a necessary stress reliever.
 It’s also a way to say things we may not find ourselves able to say in everyday conversation, but don’t want to necessarily try to get published in a feature article or in a book.

-For those of us who aren’t social in so-called “real life,” some of us really need web writing to network.
+For those of us who aren’t social in so-called “real life,” some of us truly need blogging as our primary way to network with others.
 But, networking in online writing is no less real or fake than in “real life.”
 Sure, plenty of people on the web are genuine, while others are just looking out for themselves.
 But, that’s no different than any “real life” social gathering.
 It’s just far easier to be anonymous online, and while that’s certainly a thing in itself, it doesn’t make it not “real life.”

 While there are certainly major differences between interacting face-to-face and through a computer or mobile device, they are no more or less real.
 Even in “real life,” we have facades.
 Sure, online, these facades exist often more for safety purposes than anything else.
 But, so is the case with real life artists.
 Online, artists are often allowed to express themselves more freely.
 The online writing world is so vast now that you can always find new connections.

 There are other reasons why artists sometimes require alternate identities through which to network for their craft that deserve their own treatments.
-In a world that has become so critically dependent on socially networking through Facebook, Twitter, Linkedin and the like, it’s become more important than ever for writers and other artists to have their own personal space for expression.
+In a world that has become so critically dependent on socially networking through Facebook, Twitter, LinkedIn, Instagram, TikTok, et cetera, it’s become more important than ever for writers and other artists to have their own personal space for expression.